awsdocs/amazon-route53-docs/doc_source/getting-started.md

 1. Choose **Complete Purchase**\.

    We send an email to the registrant for the domain to verify that the registrant contact can be reached at the email address that you specified\. \(This is an ICANN requirement\.\) The email comes from one of the following email addresses:
    + **noreply@registrar\.amazon\.com ** – for TLDs registered by Amazon Registrar\.
    + **noreply@domainnameverification\.net** – for TLDs registered by our registrar associate, Gandi\.
 To determine who the registrar is for your TLD, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.
 **Important**
 The registrant contact must follow the instructions in the email to confirm that the email was received, or we must suspend the domain as required by ICANN\.
 When a domain is suspended, it's not accessible on the internet\.

    You'll receive another email when your domain registration has been approved\.
 To determine the current status of your request, see [Viewing the Status of a Domain Registration](domain-view-status.md)\.

 By default, you register a domain for one year\.
-If you won't want to keep the domain, you can disable automatic renewal, so the domain expires at the end of a year\.
+If you won't want to keep the domain, you can disable automatic renewal, so the domain expires at the end of a year\. <a name="getting-started-disable-renewal-procedure"></a>

 ***\(Optional\)* To disable automatic renewal for a domain**